-¶ 3 Leave a comment on paragraph 3 0 Feel free to read, comment, critique, enjoy, and use.
+In the mean time, do feel free to read, comment, critique, enjoy, and use.
 Your comments remain your intellectual property.
 Road test our material with your classes!
 Engage with us on Twitter, where Shawn, Ian, and Scott can be found trying out and debating ideas in public.
-The various bits and pieces that will make this book will go online, usually on Mondays, over the course of September 2013 to January 2014 (see ‘what this site is not‘ for more detail on our process).

 What are we writing this book for?